 According to the Mayo Clinic, it is common for individuals who feel angry while they are sober to resort to alcohol or drugs to dissipate their emotions.
 The problem with this is that alcohol can actually help to fuel the feelings of rage.

-Call Alcohol Treatment Centers Little Rock at (501) 708-2757 now to get alcohol and aggression treatment.
+Call Alcohol Treatment Centers Little Rock at (501) 708-2757 now to get help finding treatment centers.

 Alcoholism and alcohol abuse can cause detrimental effects on a person's life and on the lives of those around them.
 Those who tend to have a shorter temper or react more aggressively to negative situations while sober, have a higher propensity for becoming angry or even violent when intoxicated.